Hypercontractivity and Lower Deviation Estimates in Normed Spaces: Introduction

-Our method makes essential use of convexity in various stages.
-Let us demonstrate some key ingredients of the method.
-A main feature, as we have already discussed, is that convex functions exhibit stronger one-sided concentration in terms of the variance.
-Further, smoothening via the Ornstein-Uhlenbeck semigroup $P_t$ endows the function with stronger concentration properties, e.g., it is known that ${\rm Var}(P_tf)$ decays exponentially fast with time \cite{BGL}.
-In addition, $P_tf$ well approximates $f$ and interpolates between $f=P_0f$ and $\mathbb Ef=P_\infty f$ (due to ergodicity), while the expectation is unaltered during the ensuing motion, i.e. $\mathbb EP_t f =\mathbb Ef$, for all $t\gr 0$.
-Introducing the semigroup has a twofold purpose.
-On the one hand, in view of the above approximation, we may replace $f$ by $P_tf$ and reduce the problem of estimating $\mathbb P\{f(G) \ls \delta \mathbb Ef(G)\}$ to a deviation for $P_tf$, which also enjoys better concentration properties.
-This becomes of particular importance, once it is combined with the simple, but crucial, observation that $P_t$ preserves the convexity of $f$ thanks to Mehler's formula.
-Hence, one may apply the stronger variance-sensitive deviation estimate for convex functions to $P_tf$.
-On the other hand, the latter application of the inequality is not loose in the small deviation regime for $P_tf$, after specific time $t$.
-In other words, $P_t$ ``lifts" $f$ in order to ``slide" the small ball regime of $f$ to the lower small-deviation regime of $P_tf$, where deviation estimate provides bound of the right order of magnitude.
-Roughly speaking, we have an inequality of the form for which one would like to choose $t$ as large as possible, when $P_tf$ has almost no deviation.
+Talagrand's inequality is vital for our analysis as it provides the mean for quantifying the superconcentration phenomenon.
+This also demystifies the appearance of the $\|\partial_i f\|_{L^1}$ in our bounds.
+Further tools exploited are: the hypercontractivity of the Ornstein-Uhlenbeck semigroup $(P_t)_{t\gr 0}$, the fact that convexity is preserved under the action of $(P_t)$, and deviation inequalities that are available for convex functions and are formally stronger than \eqref{eq:conc-L}, see e.g. \cite{PV-sdi}.
+The argument can be roughly described as follows: First, smoothening via the OU-semigroup endows the function with stronger concentration properties, e.g., ${\rm Var}[P_tf(G)]$ decays exponentially fast with time.
+In addition, $P_tf$ well approximates $f$ and interpolates between $f=P_0f$ and $\mathbb E[f(G)]=P_\infty f$ (due to ergodicity), while the expectation remains unaltered during the ensuing motion, i.e. $\mathbb EP_t f(G) =\mathbb Ef(G)$, for all $t\gr 0$.
+This allows for replacing $f$ by $P_tf$ and reduce the problem of estimating $\mathbb P\{f(G) \ls \delta \mathbb Ef(G)\}$ to a deviation for $P_tf$.
+Next, the application of the aforementioned (stronger) deviation estimate for convex functions is not loose in the small deviation regime for $P_tf$, after specific time $t$.
+In other words, $P_t$ ``lifts" $f$ in order to ``slide" the small ball regime of $f$ to the lower small deviation regime of $P_tf$.
+Roughly speaking, we arrive at an inequality of the form for which one would like to choose $t$ as large as possible, when $P_tf$ has almost no deviation.
 The admissible range for $\varepsilon(t,\delta)$ determines the specific time $t$ that has to be chosen with respect to $\delta$ in order to obtain the desired estimate.
-The goal is to efficiently estimate the decay of the parameters that govern the deviation inequality for $P_tf$ as $t\to \infty$.
-In the case of the variance, this is done by quantifying the superconcentation of $P_tf$ using hypercontractivity.
-The superconcentration phenomenon (as presented by Chatterjee \cite{Cha}) has played central role in the recent developments in the concentration of norms (see \cite{Tik-unc}, \cite{PV-dicho}).